 28. People living in Porto are nicknamed “Tripeiros” or “Tripe Eaters” due to the fact that they helped their national fleet by supplying them with meat during the 15th Century, leaving behind only tripe for the people themselves.
 This act became a source of pride later when the voyage gained victory over Ceuta in North Africa.

-29. Wine is considered to be the national drink of Portugal and it is also one of their most famous exports.
+29. One of the facts you most probably know – wine is considered to be the national drink of Portugal and it is also one of their most famous exports.

 32. Cristiano Ronaldo, one of the most famous football icons today, is Portuguese.
 He was born in Santo António in 1985.
 The country has a small museum in Madeira that honors the infamous Ronaldo.